 “What is it?
 You know I don’t like being put in the dark with office gossip… it is office gossip, right?”
 He asked with uncertainty.

 “Yes.
 It’ll be gossip soon since this happened over the weekend.
-And if you did know, you told me about this yourself,” I replied vaguely.
+And if you did know, you would have told me about this yourself,” I replied vaguely.

 “Is this about Zoey and the boss?”
 He easily got who I meant.